 Joey Chestnut is an American hero.
-It’s weird putting those words together knowing the San Jose, California resident is only famous because he eats way too much food.
-Then again, the United States is one of the most obese countries in the world, so it’s only fitting the No. 1-ranked person in the Major League Eating championship league hails from America.
+It's odd putting those words together knowing the San Jose, California, resident is famous because he eats way too much food.
+Then again, the United States is one of the most obese countries in the world, so it's only fitting the No. 1-ranked person in the Major League Eating championship league hails from America.

 Ever since, Chestnut has become the star of the show.

 Joey Chestnut's Insane Training Regimen

 But how does a competitive eater train?
 Contrary to popular belief, competitive eaters are (somehow) athletes.
 They train their throat, neck, and stomach to swallow pounds upon pounds of food, which requires a workout routine you won't find at your local Planet Fitness.